 The Way LinkedIn Search Works

-When you edit your LinkedIn user profile, LinkedIn adds the information from your LI profile name, your profile headline, your profile Summary, and a few other profile fields to its search engine.
-When people type a search term into LinkedIn that matches something in your headline or summary, your profile will automatically come up in the search results.
+When you edit your LinkedIn user profile, LinkedIn adds the information from your LI profile name, your profile headline, your About section, and a few other profile fields to its search engine.
+When people type a search term into LinkedIn that matches something in your headline or About section, your profile will automatically come up in the search results.

 To enable people to find your LinkedIn profile when they misspell your name, all you have to do is add the most common misspellings of your name to your LI profile summary and LinkedIn will add it to its search engine database.
 When they search on your misspelled name, LinkedIn will bring up your user profile in the search results.